 Other fun tidbits...

-Why did you decide to become a Nutrition and Fitness coach?
+Why did you decide to become a Fitness and Nutrition Coach?

-Why did you decide to serve female entrepreneurs and professionals?
+Why did you decide to serve busy women?

-Because I have been both.
-I've worked in the corporate world for many years and now I'm running my own business.
-I believe I can truly serve these groups of women the best because I have lived through the struggles and triumphs of juggling the work and personal life, while successfully maintaining a healthy body, mind and spirit.
+I decided to serve busy women because I have been there (and I'm still there).
+I've worked in the corporate world for many years and now I'm running my own business, running my household, staying social and finding the time to still eat well and move well.
+I can serve this group of women because I have lived through the struggles and triumphs of juggling the work and personal life.
+I have figured out how to fit it all in (smartly and sanely), and I want to teach other busy women how to do so as well.

 You switched careers in your early 40’s.
 That must have been a big decision.
 What made you decide to leave the corporate world and start Keeping It Real Fit?